-We have a Risk Committee to monitor our investment policies, portfolio holdings, financing and hedging strategies and compliance with our investment guidelines.
-Our Risk Committee is made up of personnel provided to the Company through our Manager and those personnel are as follows: Mr. Lown, our President and Chief Executive Officer; Mr. Evans, our Chief Investment Officer; Mr. Hutchby, our Chief Financial Officer, Treasurer and Secretary; and our MSR portfolio manager.
+Our Manager has a Risk Committee that monitors our investment policies, portfolio holdings, financing and hedging strategies and compliance with our investment guidelines.
+Our Manager's Risk Committee is made up of personnel provided to the Company through our Manager and those personnel are as follows: Mr. Lown, our President and Chief Executive Officer; Mr. Evans, our Chief Investment Officer; Mr. Hutchby, our Chief Financial Officer, Treasurer and Secretary; and our MSR portfolio manager.